s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Style dataview table columns.md

 ---
-description: Style columns of your table output without external css snippet and in DQL
+description: Style columns of your output by i.e. right-align table columns, add bold or italic font style or color text without the need of a css snippet
 topics:
   - custom output
 ---
  #dv/TABLE #dv/FROM #dv/FLATTEN